miladrahimi/phprouter/README.md

 }
 ```

-As you can see, middleware must have a `handle()` method that catches http request and a closure (which runs the next middleware or the controller) and it returns a response at the end.
-Middleware can break the lifecycle and return a response itself or it can run the `$next` closure to continue lifecycle.
+As you can see, a middleware must have a `handle()` method that catches the request and a Closure (which is responsible for running the next middleware or the controller).
+It must return a response, as well.
+A middleware can break the lifecycle and return the response or it can run the `$next` closure to continue the lifecycle.

-For example see the following snippet.
-In this snippet, if there was a `Authorization` header in the request,
-it passes the request to the next middleware or the controller (if there is no more middleware left) and if the header is absent it returns an empty response with `401 Authorization Failed ` HTTP status code.
+See the following example.
+In this snippet, if there is an `Authorization` header in the request, it passes the request to the next middleware or the controller (if there is no more middleware left) and if the header is absent, it returns an empty response with `401 Authorization Failed ` HTTP status code.

 ```php
 use MiladRahimi\PhpRouter\Router;